OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: More Qualitative Results

 \subsection{More Comparisons With Existing Methods}

-In Ap-Fig.~\ref{fig:vis1} and Ap-Fig.~\ref{fig:vis2}, we present additional qualitative comparisons with typical video customization methods~\cite{he2024id,yuan2025identity,liu2025phantom,jiang2025vace} and audio-driven customization methods~\cite{hu2025hunyuancustom,chen2025humo}.
+In A-Fig.~\ref{fig:vis1} and A-Fig.~\ref{fig:vis2}, we present additional qualitative comparisons with typical video customization methods~\cite{he2024id,yuan2025identity,liu2025phantom,jiang2025vace} and audio-driven customization methods~\cite{hu2025hunyuancustom,chen2025humo}.
 Our method demonstrates superior identity preservation and prompt following capabilities.
 Meanwhile, our results show the best video quality.